adamnaamani/handbook/pages/definitions.md

 ## Table of Contents
 [A](#a) [B](#b) [C](#c) [D](#d) [E](#e) [F](#f) [G](#g) [H](#h) [I](#i) [J](#j) [K](#k) [L](#l) [M](#m) [N](#n) [O](#o) [P](#p) [Q](#q) [R](#r) [S](#s) [T](#t) [U](#u) [V](#v) [W](#w) [R](#r) [X](#x) [Y](#y) [Z](#z)

+#### 64-bit computing
+In computer architecture, 64-bit integers, memory addresses, or other data units are those that are 64 bits wide.
+Also, 64-bit CPU and ALU architectures are those that are based on registers, address buses, or data buses of that size.
+64-bit microcomputers are computers in which 64-bit microprocessors are the norm.

 #### ACH (Automated Clearing House)
 A network that coordinates electronic payments and automated money transfers.
 ACH is a way to move money between banks without using paper checks, wire transfers, credit card networks, or cash.